Lamont Campbell

 Whitman-Walker Health

-Ronald serves on the Client Advisory Board of Whitman-Walker Health, which is aligned with the AIDS Clinical Trials Group, focusing on HIV treatment and cure research.
+Ronald serves as the chair of the WRAIR Community Advisory Board.
+He is also the Client Advisory Board of Whitman-Walker Health, which is aligned with the AIDS Clinical Trials Group, focusing on HIV treatment and cure research.
 He has experience working as a Peer Outreach Educator for Whitman-Walker Health, US Helping US in Washington, D.C., as well as the National Association of Science under the National HIV and AIDS Hotline.

 As a long-term survivor of HIV, Ron has witnessed and experienced the evolution of treatment options to address the virus.
 He recalls that getting his diagnosis and gaining access to information simultaneously was not as easy as it is today.
 Ron’s experience pushed him to become very resourceful in obtaining the information he needed to address his condition with the goal of not just surviving but thriving.
 Being aware of the stigma attached to being HIV positive was unsettling, and it challenged Ron to stay motivated and find ways to reach out to his community and help educate and enlighten them about living with HIV.